PDBFixer

 What is PDB Fixer?

 PDB Fixer is an open-source tool developed as part of the OpenMM molecular simulation toolkit.
-It automatically repairs Protein Data Bank (PDB) files, fixing structural problems that prevent successful molecular dynamics simulations.
+It automatically repairs Protein Data Bank files in both PDB and mmCIF/PDBx formats, fixing structural problems that prevent successful molecular dynamics simulations.

 Experimental protein structures from X-ray crystallography or cryo-EM frequently contain issues: hydrogen atoms aren't resolved, side chains or entire loops may be missing due to flexibility, modified residues need conversion, and crystallization artifacts (buffers, salts, duplicate chains) clutter the file.
 These problems cause simulation software like GROMACS, Amber, or OpenMM to fail.